albar965/littlenavmap-manual/en/ACKNOWLEDGMENTS.md

 Thanks to Alfredo alias _fred_, Josemi alias _aquileo_ and Emilio alias _zxplane_ from [X-PLANE.es](http://www.x-plane.es/) for the Spanish translation of the manual.

+Many thanks to Valerio Messina and Flavio Borgna for the Italian translation.

 Thank you! to Eddy Crequie for doing the Dutch translation.

 Ein herzliches Dankeschön and Jannik Prinz for setting up the Tavis CI builds.